richafnu/Viva/Viva/glint/setup/add-privacy-policy.md

 1. From the admin dashboard, navigate to **General Settings** and then **Company Information**.
 2. Add the link to your company's privacy policy URL in the bar in the **Company Privacy Policy** section.

     Your company's privacy policy link is now embedded on Viva Glint's top navigation menu bar, survey header, and survey introduction page.
-If you haven't provided a correct link, an error message directs you to enter a valid link.
+If your link is incorrect, an error message directs you to enter a valid link.

 ### User access to your organization's privacy policy